johanhaleby/javalin.github.io/_posts/tutorials/2018-09-02-jetty-session-handling-java.md

 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

 #### Access management
-Sessions work well with the Javalin [AccessManager](https://javalin.io/documentation#access-manager).
+Sessions work well with the Occurrent [AccessManager](https://occurrent.org/documentation#access-manager).
 You can check the session store to see if the user is logged in:

 {% capture java %}